margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## What do you look forward to every week? ##
 Every week, I look forward to Monday mornings.
 The time of the week to start all the work I have to do.
 It's a fresh time of the week, a time to restart, and a time to rejoice.
 On Monday mornings, I love going to school, hearing the laundry machine, and seeing people at Starbucks.

+## Were you ever bullied as a child?
+Tell a story of a time you were bullied, or a time you observed someone being bullied. ##
+Yes!
+People bullied me as a child.
+I work on letting go of the sense of being bullied, and love people and ofrgive people.
+I remember on the late bus I desired to communicate and connect with people, but they made me feel bad for listening in, and people did not let me sit with them at the lunch table.
+It was awful!
+But I open up to the Holy Spirit's new ways of blessing people.

 ## What is one of your greatest blessings? ##
 My family has blessed me with love, music, laughs, cheerfulness, athletics, and commitment since I was young I am grateful for many memories of our family reunions where we met and participated in activities harmoniously.
 I love that this family continues to bless me with emotional support and gatherings on farms and old houses.
 I trust that there will be many, many, many more good years ahead as adults with the next generation to come.